awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 This plugin has been deprecated\.
 The unified CloudWatch agent has replaced SSM Agent as the tool for sending log data to Amazon CloudWatch Logs\.
 We recommend using only the unified CloudWatch agent for your log collection processes\.
 For more information, see the following topics:
 [Sending instance logs to CloudWatch Logs \(CloudWatch agent\)](monitoring-cloudwatch-agent.md) [Migrate Windows Server instance log collection to the CloudWatch agent](monitoring-cloudwatch-agent.md#monitoring-cloudwatch-agent-migrate)
-[Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*
+[Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*

 You can export and monitor the following data types: